Trump impeachment goes to Senate, testing his sway over GOP

 It’s an early sign of Trump’s enduring sway over the party.

-The nine House prosecutors carried the sole impeachment charge of “incitement of insurrection” across the Capitol, making a solemn and ceremonial march to the Senate along the same halls the rioters ransacked just weeks ago.
+The nine House prosecutors carried the sole impeachment charge of “incitement of insurrection” across the Capitol on Monday night, making a solemn and ceremonial march to the Senate along the same halls the rioters ransacked just weeks ago.
 But Republican denunciations of Trump have cooled since the Jan.
 6 riot.
 Instead Republicans are presenting a tangle of legal arguments against the legitimacy of the trial and questioning whether Trump’s repeated demands to overturn Joe Biden’s election really amounted to incitement.

 What seemed for some Democrats like an open-and-shut case that played out for the world on live television, as Trump encouraged a rally mob to “fight like hell” for his presidency, is running into a Republican Party that feels very differently.
 Not only are there legal concerns, but senators are wary of crossing the former president and his legions of followers — who are their voters.
 Security remains tight at the Capitol.